hynek/structlog/README.rst

 .. image:: https://coveralls.io/repos/hynek/structlog/badge.png?branch=master
     :target: https://coveralls.io/r/hynek/structlog?branch=master

-The purpose of ``structlog`` is to allow you to log `structured <http://glyph.twistedmatrix.com/2009/06/who-wants-to-know.html>`_, easily `parsable <http://journal.paul.querna.org/articles/2011/12/26/log-for-machines-in-json/>`_ data even if your logger doesn’t support it.
+The purpose of ``structlog`` is to allow you to log structured_, easily parsable_ data even if your logger doesn’t support it.
 Contrary to other alternatives, ``structlog`` is agnostic about the underlying logging layer and wraps whatever your preferred logger is.

 Each log entry is a dictionary until it needs to be transformed into something that is understood by your logger – we call it an ``event_dict``.